peiffer-innovations/json_dynamic_widget/packages/devtools_extension/README.md

+# DevTools extension
-# DevTools extension for json-dynamic-widget
+Adds a DevTools extension for the [json_dynamic_widget](https://pub.dev/packages/json_dynamic_widget) package.

-## Functionalities ToDo
+## Functionality
-- [ ] Display registry variables
-- [ ] Show original JSON as written
-- [ ] Show processed JSON after template processing
+Allows to edit the widget data in JSON or YAML format together with the preview of the built widget.

 ## Development
 It is recommended to use Simulated DevTools Environment to develop this extension.